Rashid Nezhmetdinov: Early life

-Nezhmetdinov was born in Aktubinsk, Russian Empire, in what is now Aktobe, Kazakhstan, in a Tatar family.
-His parents were “worked to death” when he was still very young, rendering him (and his two siblings) an orphan.
+Nezhmetdinov was born in Aktubinsk, Russian Empire, in what is now Aktobe, Kazakhstan, to a Tatar family.
+His parents were "worked to death" when he was still very young, rendering him (and his two siblings) an orphan.
+(His older brother Kavi Nadzhmi became a notable Tatar poet during Soviet Times).
 Nezhmetdinov was then sent to live with his uncle, in a small town on the banks of the Volga river.
-From 1918-1923, the Russian Civil War devastated the region, particularly with the introduction of the Prodrazvyorstka policy, a system whereby peasant's foodgrain was confiscated at nominal prices, as per fixed quotas.
+From 1918-1923, the Russian Civil War devastated the region, particularly with the introduction of the Prodrazvyorstka policy, a system whereby peasants' foodgrain was confiscated at nominal prices, as per fixed quotas.
 The ensuing famine killed over 2 million children.
 But Nezhmetdinov endured, thanks in large part to his poet brother – Kavi Nadzhmi – who secured him a place at a Kazan orphanage.
 Nezhmetdinov later regarded this orphanage as paradise, his only prior happy memory being "the time he got to eat fish soup on the banks of the Volga."
-In Kazan, Nezhmetdinov was well-fed for the first time in his life, learnt the Tatar language, and was initiated into Islam.
+In Kazan, Nezhmetdinov was well-fed for the first time in his life, learned the Tatar language, and was initiated into Islam.
 During this time, Nezhmetdinov developed a keen interest in history, literature and mathematics.
 Three years later, Nadzhmi brought Nezhmetdinov into his own home, also at Kazan.
-Here, Nezhmetdinov was thoroughly engaged in the Kazan “Palace of Pioneers,” which marked the beginning of his chess career.
+Here, Nezhmetdinov was thoroughly engaged in the Kazan "Palace of Pioneers," which marked the beginning of his chess career.

 Nezhmetdinov had a natural talent for both chess and checkers, games he had learned by watching others play; and was quickly invited to join the Kazan Chess Club.
 At 15, he played in Kazan's Tournament of Pioneers, winning all 15 games.
-He also learnt to play checkers at this time.
+He also learned to play checkers at this time.
 During the same month, he won Kazan's checkers semi-final and placed second in the finals.
 In the same year, he placed sixth in the Russian Checkers Championship.
 Later, when he gave up checkers for chess, Nezhmetdinov commented, somewhat dismissively, that all checkers contests can be reduced to rook endgames.

 It was around this time that Nadzhmi, now a poorly paid newspaper editor, could no longer afford Nezhmetdinov's upkeep.
 Nezhmetdinov then joined the Communist Party and moved to Ukraine, in the hopes of making his own way in the world.
-In Odessa, his Communist Party membership gave him good standing – and he worked as a stoker in a steel mill.
-He got to spend all his free time playing at the Odessa Chess Club.
+In Odessa, his Communist Party membership gave him good standing, and he worked as a stoker in a steel mill.
+He spent all his free time playing at the Odessa Chess Club.